RarelyCharlie/rarelycharlie.github.io/_howto/links.md

 You cannot use Smart Links on an Apple iOS device.

-You cannot use Smart Links if you use the 7 Cups App on any kind of device.
+You cannot use Smart Links in the 7 Cups App on any kind of device.

 ### What you need
 To use Smart Links, you need to install two things in this order: